dlawton20-devops/testcapi/velero-rook-backup/MANUAL-INSTALLATION.md

 This guide provides step-by-step instructions for manually installing Velero for Rook Ceph backups, with both CLI and Helm methods.

+## ⚠️ Important: Where to Install Velero

+**Velero MUST be installed on the SAME cluster you want to backup.**

+- Velero needs Kubernetes API access to discover resources
+- Velero needs pod access to backup volumes via Restic
+- Velero needs to access PVCs, ConfigMaps, Secrets, etc.

+The backup storage (S3/MinIO) can be anywhere, as long as it's accessible from the cluster.

+**For Rancher multi-cluster setups:** Install Velero on EACH cluster you want to backup.
+See [RANCHER-ONPREM-MINIO.md](RANCHER-ONPREM-MINIO.md) for detailed instructions.

 ## Prerequisites

 Before starting, ensure you have:

 - [ ] Kubernetes cluster access with `kubectl` configured
+- [ ] **kubectl context set to the cluster you want to backup**
 - [ ] Cluster admin permissions
 - [ ] Object storage backend (S3, MinIO, Azure, GCS) configured
 - [ ] Object storage credentials ready